 - Teaching Experience (if applicable)

-- A personal statement describing your interest in PA Education and what you hope to gain from the FEF experience, in 300 words or less.
+- A personal statement describing your interest in PA Education in 300 words or less.

 - Responses to the following questions: